-Time Topics/Areas of Focus/Session Participants URL of Meeting and Password 8:00 - 8:30 Panel Briefing and Preparation Panel and PEQAB representative Meeting ID: 8:30 - 9:30 Meeting with current and past Students current students and graduates (for program renewals) current students and graduates from related programs (for new programs) 9:30 - 9:45
+Time Topics/Areas of Focus/Session Participants URL of Meeting and Password 8:00 - 8:30 Panel Briefing and Preparation Panel and PEQAB representative Meeting ID: 8:30 - 9:30 Meeting with current and past Students Opportunity to meet with current students and graduates (for program renewals) current students and graduates from related programs (for new programs) 9:30 - 9:45

-9:45 - 11:00 Program Delivery and Capacity to Deliver Including an overview of the program's resources (IT, laboratory, library, computing facilities, other equipment), faculty's research capacity and the currency in their field.
+9:45 - 11:00 Program Delivery and Capacity to Deliver Including an overview of the pro- gram's resources (IT, laboratory, library, computing facilities, other equipment), faculty's re- search capacity and the currency in their field.
 Topics might also cover the Program Content Standard.
-Meeting with Faculty and Program Coordinator Break 11:15-12:15 Program Currency and Relevance to the Field(s) of Practice Representatives of the Program Advisory Committee 12:15-1:15 Panel Caucus Panel and PEQAB representative Meeting ID 1:15-2:00 Concluding Meeting/ Exit Inter- view Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance • End of site visit
+Meeting with Faculty and Program Coordinator Break 11:15-12:15 Program Currency and Rele- vance to the Field(s) of Practice Representatives of the Program Advi- sory Committee 12:15-1:15 Panel Caucus Panel and PEQAB representative Meeting ID 1:15-2:00 Concluding Meeting/ Exit Inter- view Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance •